F4llow/websocketserver/README.md

 but what is the point of learning anything more than system design, etc if chatgpt can do it

 disclaimer that i have gpt4 lol :D

+but naw just kidding, i will learn everything

+or else the gp q irl might come in clutch fr (good luck deciphering this u normie)

+wtf am i even talking like this

+i swear im smart and normal and spell well (i won the spelling bee in fifth grade)

+i can also type well and i just find this easy to get thoughts out

+asdf

+its fine